 The language of life has limited characters.
-Just four letters A, T, G and C (short for adenine, thymine, guanine and cytosine) make up the genetic material in every organism.
+Just 4 letters A, T, G, and C (short for adenine, thymine, guanine, and cytosine) make up the genetic material in every organism.
 Of course, U (uracil) replaces T in the RNA.
 It is not too hard to imagine the pre-biotic soup consisting of many such molecules, which could have been the contenders to carry genetic information.
 DNA would have been selected among these for obvious reasons.

 “If you want to understand life, think not of throbbing gels, think of information technology”

 The hydrogen donating interactions were represented as 1 and accepting as 0.
 The pyrimidines got a 0 and the purines a 1.
-The nucleotides T, C, G, A were, hence, denoted as 0101, 1001, 0110 and 1010 respectively.
-The bits were also in accordance to complementary base pairing (for example A=T is 1010=0101).
-But, for four bits a nucleotide, there exist 24 = 16 possible nucleotides.
+The nucleotides T, C, G, A were, hence, denoted as 0101, 1001, 0110, and 1010 respectively.
+The bits were also in accordance with complementary base pairing (for example A=T is 1010=0101).
+But, for 4 bits a nucleotide, there exist 24 = 16 possible nucleotides.
 These are also chemically possible.

 001 110 101 010 111 011